oktaytuncay/Kubernetes/kubernetes.md

 The next step is to link the user to that role.
 To do this we have to create another object called roll binding.
 The roll binding object links a user object to a role.

 It has two sections.
 The subjects is where we specify the user details.
 The roleRef section is where we provide the details of the role we created.
 We should also note that roles and role bindings must be in the same namespaces.
-The namespace of the RoleBinding determines where the permissions are granted.
+The namespace of RoleBinding determines where the permissions are granted.

 ```properties
 apiVersion: rbac.authorization.k8s.io/v1